 Getting taught how to straighten the then current 993

 Another international find.
 This 1957 Porsche 356A in right hand drive (below) was purchased by Tom in Cyprus.
-It was so beautiful & rust free, the only thing that was non original was the paint it had been painted at some point & the colour changed from the original silver to white, it seemed our duty to return it to its original colour ….
+It was so beautiful & rust free, the only thing that was non original was the paint it had been painted at some point & the colour changed to white

 The 911 Speedster arrived safely and is now tucked up cosy.